 At Bridgewater Family Dental, we have several options for replacing missing teeth.
 If you have a tooth that has been knocked out in an accident or was removed due to decay, we can perform a procedure to replace it so you can regain the full functionality and appearance of your smile.
-If you live in Hamilton, OH or the 45011 area, we invite you to call 513-712-9642 and schedule an appointment with our dental office.
-After examining you, Dr. Pavloff will make a recommendation as to which procedure is likely to provide the best results for your appearance and lifestyle goals.
+If you live in Hamilton, OH area, we invite you to call (513) 712-9642 and schedule an appointment with our dental office.
+After examining you, we will make a recommendation as to which procedure is likely to provide the best results for your appearance and lifestyle goals.

 How can I tell which missing tooth replacement options are right for me?